aybehrouz/argennon/gfm/avm.md

 Every block of the Argennon blockchain contains a list of transactions.
 This list is an ordered list and the effect of its contained transactions must be applied to the AVM state sequentially as they appear in the ordered list.
-This ordering is solely chosen by the block proposer, and users should not have any assumption about the ordering of transactions in a block.
+This ordering is solely chosen by the block proposer, and users should not have any assumptions about the ordering of transactions in a block.

 The fact that block transactions constitute a sequential list, does not mean they can not be executed and applied to the